knaw-huc/kweepeer/README.md

 > (Robert): I do think it is a good idea to consider expansion with neural language models from the start.
 This is something I can help with.
 Interestingly, a very popular neural language model tokenizer is rust based: https://github.com/huggingface/tokenizers.
 This seems to be a proper Rust pytorch wrapper: https://github.com/LaurentMazare/tch-rs. 'tensors' (the trained weights) can be stored with - again - a rust lib https://github.com/huggingface/safetensors

+> (Maarten): Yes, indeed, I once did a project with [rust-bert](https://github.com/guillaume-be/rust-bert) which builds upon tch-rs.
+Huggingface indeed also uses Rust for some core libraries.
+I see two ways in which language models may be relevant for an expansion module:
+>
+> 1. Semantic Similarity - (compute word embeddings and have the model produce synonyms/related words)
+> 2. Autocompletion
+>
+> The latter is arguably less useful than the former for this use-case.
+It's indeed a good idea to consider this from the start.

 ## Further Questions

 **Question 3:** *Though this is a backend-project, it might be good to take frontend development and wishes into account at an early stage.
 How is it going to be integrated for instance in TextAnnoViz?*